Samahan ng mga Makasalanan

-Samahan ng mga Makasalanan is a 2025 Philippine satirical comedy film co-written, co-produced, and directed by Benedict Mique.
+Samahan ng mga Makasalanan (internationally known as The Sinner's Club) is a 2025 Philippine satirical comedy film co-written, co-produced, and directed by Benedict Mique.
 It stars David Licauco, Sanya Lopez and Joel Torre.
 It is released on April 19, 2025.

 Synopsis

 Sam (David Licauco), a young deacon, is assigned to a village full of sinners.
 He creates a unique organization called the "Samahan ng mga Makasalanan" in an effort to save the town's residents.